narner/Arduino-AudioKitOSX/README.md

 The Arduino sketch is found in the `SerialInputReading` folder.
 The data from the potentiometers and the SPDT switch is read by the `readAndSendPotentiometerDataIfChanged` method.
-This method is called in the `void loop()`, so that the method is exectued as long as the Arduino sketch is running.
+This method is called in the `void loop()`, so that the potentiometer values are checked exectued as long as the Arduino sketch is running.

 First, a variable is created that reads the the input value for the analog pin that the potentiometer is connected to.
 The first potentiometer's data is read on Analog Input 0 (A0), and